arungudelli/angularjswiki/content/en/fontawesome/fa-wordpress-simple.md

-## Rotate Wordpress Simple Icon using fa-rotate-x
+## Rotate fa-wordpress-simple Icon using fa-rotate-x
 To rotate the font awesome icon fa-wordpress-simple, Use fa-rotate-x class

 Where 'x' represents degree of rotation.